Quercus suber

 The trees are around twenty-five years old when first harvested for their cork.
 After that, they are stripped every 9 to 12 years.
 And because they live for up to 150 years, they can be harvested around 12 times over their lifetime.
 However, cork from young trees is inferior, being hard, irregular, and generally unsuitable for making cork stoppers used to seal wine and champagne bottles.
 Only from the third harvest on is premium-quality cork obtained.

 Cork trees produce an average of 40 to 60 kg (88 to 132 lbs) of usable cork.
-But before making anything with it, the cork has to be dried for a couple of months and then boiled to soften it, to make it more flexible, and to kill any insects.
+But before making anything with it, it has to be dried for six months or more and then steamed to soften it, make it more flexible, and kill any insects.

-Although most cork comes from natural forests, the highest concentrations of trees are in plantations, such as those in São Brás de Alportel, in the Algarve region of Portugal.
+While most cork comes from natural forests, it's important to note that the highest concentrations of trees are in plantations, such as those in São Brás de Alportel, in the Algarve region of Portugal.
+These carefully managed plantations serve as a testament to the industry's commitment to sustainability and the preservation of natural resources.

 Problem features